llrs/blogR/content/author/admin/_index.md

 +++

 I am a bioinformatician doing my PhD at the [IBD](https://ibd-bcn.org) lab of Dr. Julià Panès under the supervision of Azucena Salas.
 My research interests include functional enrichment, transcriptomics, data integration and analysis outside comparisons.
-I have produced some pieces of software mainly in Bioconductor.
+I created some packages deposited in Bioconductor and contributed to other packages on CRAN, Bioconductor and GitHub.